 - Teach your child how to stop, drop, and roll.
 Children will often run if their clothes are on fire.
 This can make the fire spread.
 Teach your child how to stop, drop to the ground, and roll around if his clothing catches on fire.
 This will help protect his face from flames and will help put the fire out.

 What can I do to improve fire safety in my home?

 - Keep a working fire extinguisher in your home.
 Teach family members how and when to use it.

 - Lock up liquids that may catch on fire, such as gasoline and kerosene.
-Leave them in the container that they came in and label them.
+Leave the liquid in the container it came in, and label the container.

 - Plan how to get out of each room of your house quickly if there is a fire.
 Teach your children how to get out and where to go.
 Have fire drills.